Practical Notebook for Asking AI the Right Way

 Format:

-- Don't need to mention parts that are already good
+- Don't mention parts that are already well done

 [Code]